 The first step in making this dish is making Paneer.
 If you are using store-bought Paneer then soak Paneer cubes in lukewarm water for the softness, but be careful not to soak in very hot water as paneer becomes chewy.

 Cook tomatoes, cashew nuts, ginger and garlic in water, till the tomatoes are soft and mushy.
-You can add bay leaf, small cinnamom stick for the flavour.
+You can add bay leaf, small cinnamon stick for the flavour.

 Cook puree in butter and oil, with red chilli powder, coriander powder and garam masala and tomato sauce.

-Add sugar to adjust the acid level of tomaotes.
+Add sugar to adjust the acid level of tomatoes.